YARON S BUTTERFIELD

 - James Watson

 Much has changed in technology and goals since I started my career in genomics in 2000.
-From Sanger sequencing of SARS, frogs, mice and human genomes or segments of, to 'Next-generation' Illumina sequencing of human cancer.
+From Sanger sequencing of SARS, frogs, mice and human genomes or segments of genomes, to 'next-generation' Illumina sequencing of human cancer.

 Over the last 20 years, at the GSC, I have coordinated teams of up to 10 staff in bioinformatics with database development, analysis pipelines, software development, research studies (including two I played a large role in that led to important discoveries), and QA (quality control) of our data and pipelines.